Royal Robbins Alpine Road Review

 This model stands up to the wind and rain.
 The DWR coating ensures that water beads thoroughly, and the thicker material provides an extra layer of protection from water seeping through to the skin.
 During the spray test, even when the outside of the pants saturated, our testers stayed dry underneath.
 Despite their bulk, they also dry relatively quickly.
 In addition, we found that they provide excellent wind resistance, presumably because of the more tightly woven fabric.
 Another plus is that they have a UPF 50+ rating, meaning that they provide significant protection from UV rays.

-These pants are best-suited to cool-weather hiking.
-Their thickness and density that are liabilities in warmer climates actually make them a solid option for nasty weather if it's not quite necessary to take fully waterproof rain pants, and the adjustable ankle cords make for a quick and dirty gaiter replacement when secured around a hiking boot.
-We also think that the construction is solid and their durability will prove itself season after season.
+These pants are best suited to cool-weather hiking.
+Their thickness and density, which are liabilities in warmer climates, actually make them a solid option for nasty weather if it's not quite necessary to take fully waterproof rain pants, and the adjustable ankle cords make for a quick and dirty gaiter replacement when secured around a hiking boot.
+We also think the construction is solid, and their durability will prove itself season after season.

 Features

-These pants have a modest feature set, but it is well-executed.
-There are two front handwarmer pockets that are slightly deeper than average, as well as coin pocket, two rear pockets, and a horizontal zipper pocket on the right leg.
+These pants have a modest feature set, but they are well-executed.
+There are two front handwarmer pockets that are slightly deeper than average, as well as a coin pocket, two rear pockets, and a horizontal zipper pocket on the right leg.
 The zipper on this pocket is thoughtfully angled to make it easier to open and close with one hand.
 It is large enough to stash a granola bar or a large smartphone.

-We think for the right user, these pants offer exceptional value.
+For the right user, these pants offer exceptional value.
 Because of their dual front and backcountry utility, it truly is like having two pairs of pants in one.
-If you work in a setting where a nice pair of slacks is part of the dress code, then these pants are worth a strong look.
-They aren't a bargain, per se, but their durability and adaptability make them well worth the investment.
+If you work in a setting where a nice pair of slacks is part of the dress code, then these pants are worth strong consideration.
+They aren't a bargain, but their durability and adaptability make them well worth the investment.